UBC-DSCI/introduction-to-datascience-python/source/regression2.md

 We see that the predictions from linear regression with two predictors form a flat plane.
-This is the hallmark of linear regression, and differs from the wiggly, flexible surface we get from other methods such as KNN regression.
+This is the hallmark of linear regression, and differs from the wiggly, flexible surface we get from other methods such as K-NN regression.
  As discussed, this can be advantageous in one aspect, which is that for each predictor, we can get slopes/intercept from linear regression, and thus describe the plane mathematically.
 We can extract those slope values from the `coef_` property